isomerpages/moe-yijcopenhouse/_academic-subjects/Our Subjects.md

 <label for="accordion7">Science</label>
 <div>
 <p>
-You may view the FAQ sheet for the Sciences here: <a href="link">Science FAQs 2023</a>
+You may view the FAQ sheet for the Sciences here: <a href="/files/Science_Subject_Subject%20FAQ%20sheet.pdf">Science FAQs 2023</a>
 </p>
 </div>
 </li>